 Can I Get Temporary Custody?

-In the state of Temporary custody is usually given before the final custody judgment is made.
+In the state of Wisconsin, temporary custody is usually given before the final custody judgment is made.
 While the temporary order is in effect, it will be treated with the same weight as a permanent custody order.
 The initial order does not always align with the final judgment for placement/custody.

 A divorce case may take months or years before the family court may issue an order.
 This is the reason why the law allows a parent to file a petition for the issuance of a temporary custody order.
 The party who wants to be declared as the custodial parent may file the said petition in a different proceeding.